endiesworld/socket-activation-Nginx-FastAPI/README.md

 Notes:
 - Teardown does not uninstall system packages.
 - If you host other sites in nginx using `conf.d`/`http.d`, don’t use `--with-nginx` unless you’re sure it’s safe.
+- If you previously ran older versions of this repo that edited `/etc/nginx/nginx.conf`, add `--restore-nginx-conf` to restore from `/etc/nginx/nginx.conf.bak.fastapi` (if present).

 ## Layout